 In fact, the absence of support in social relationships has been shown to have the same negative health effects as drinking more than six alcoholic drinks per day or smoking 15 cigarettes per day.

 In other words, loneliness is the new smoking!
 The same lack of social connection is also more harmful than not exercising or being obese!

-How To Attract Your Community — Your Soul Tribe
+6 Ways To Attract Your Community — Your Soul Tribe

 Being part of a tribe that you feel doesn’t support you can be harmful to your health.
-That’s why its important to take the steps you need to create your own Roseto Effect by building your own social support network.
+That’s why it’s important to take the steps you need to create your own Roseto Effect by building your own social support network.
 We’ve all heard the saying “your vibe attracts your tribe.”
 It’s true!
 You simply have to be willing to listen to what your Soul is telling you and let go of the cultural programming that is limiting you.

 - Release your cultural programming.
 Dr. Mario Martinez has documented the ways in which all tribes wound the members who step beyond the pale: betrayal, abandonment, and shaming.
 Ask yourself if you are able to be all of who you really are within your original tribe.
 If not, there has never been a time in history that is more conducive to finding your true Soul family.

 - Set your intention.
 Ask yourself the following questions when seeking new social connections: “What am I interested in?
 What have I always wanted to know, see or experience?”
 Let your answers guide you.
 One word of caution: As you seek out your Soul tribe, be sure to avoid the urge to bond solely based on a shared wound, such as incest, the loss of a child, or disease, because too often the wound becomes the only reason for the existence of the group.
 And, once you evolve to the point where you want to bring more joy and light into the group, you may find yourself shunned yet again.